More Information on

 I Have Delayed Sleep Phase Syndrome - DSPS stories on the Experience Project Gardner, Amanda,

 Snoozing Till Noon?
-It Could Be A Sleep Disorder, (2012) Rosenberg, Russell,
+It Could Be A Sleep Disorder (2012) Strange, Ava,

 Weitzman, ED, Czeisler, CA et al,

 Delayed sleep phase syndrome.
-A chronobiological disorder with sleep-onset insomnia, (1981) - The original paper describing DSPS (abstract) Oren, DA and Wehr, TA,
+A chronobiological disorder with sleep-onset insomnia (Arch Gen Psychiatry, 1981 Jul;38(7):737-46) - The original paper describing DSPS (abstract) Oren, DA and Wehr, TA,

-Delayed sleep phase disorder in temporal isolation, (2007) - a longer circadian period, and altered relationship with temperature (one DSPS subject) Research Papers Focusing on Adolescents or Children
+Delayed sleep phase disorder in temporal isolation (Sleep 2007 Sep 1, 30(9): 1225-1228) - a longer circadian period, and altered relationship with temperature, and disturbed sleep even at his preferred schedule (one DSPS subject) Micic G, de Bruyn A, Lovato N et al,